Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Introduction

 {\it Remark}.
-In the proof of Theorem \ref{thm-1.2} in Section \ref{SEC-12}, we use the assumption that there is no $\phi$-multiply covered pseudoholomorphic disc.
-Actually, we believe, by using the virtual cycle techniques to the case of open maps or defining the equivariant Kuranish structure like what Solomon has done in section 7 of \cite{So}, that such assumption is not necessary and the Theorem \ref{thm-1.2} holds for general case.\\
+In the proof of Theorem \ref{thm-1.1} and \ref{thm-1.2}, we use the assumption that (generically) there is no ($\phi$-)multiply covered map.
+Actually, we believe, by using the virtual cycle techniques to the case of open maps or the equivariant Kuranishi structure (see, for example, section 7 of \cite{So}) or the expected polyfold techniques being developed by Hofer {\it et al}, that neither such assumption nor the semi-positivity assumption is necessary and the Theorem \ref{thm-1.1} and \ref{thm-1.2} holds for general case. \\

 In Section \ref{SEC-9}, we deal with the problem of orientation and derive the conclusion of Theorem \ref{thm-1.1}.
 Then in Section \ref{SEC-10}, we assign a sign to each $V$-stable map and study how the induced action by involution changes the sign.
 The last two sections devote to the proof of Theorem \ref{thm-1.2}.
-The content of Sections \ref{SEC-2} and \ref{SEC-3} is preparation for succeeding discussion, in Section \ref{SEC-2}, we show the definition of {\rm stable open $(J,\nu)$-holomorphic maps} and describe the moduli space of such maps.
-And we outline the constructions of classical GW, relative GW and Solomon's open GW invariants (with somewhat more general formulation) in Section \ref{SEC-3}.
-For the convenience of the reader, in \ref{SEC-APP} we review some definitions and important conclusions in \cite{So} about the orientation of determinant of real linear Cauchy-Riemann operator.
+The next Sections \ref{SEC-2} is preparation for succeeding discussion, we show the definition of {\rm stable open $(J,\nu)$-holomorphic maps} and describe the moduli space of such maps.
+For the convenience of the reader, in \ref{SEC-APP} we review some definitions and important conclusions in \cite{So} about the orientation of determinant of real linear Cauchy-Riemann operator.\\

-{\bf Acknowledgements}.
-The author thanks the Institute of Mathematical Science at Nanjing University, the Department of Mathematics at Princeton University and the Beijing International Center for Mathematical Research for hospitality and support, part of this work was done when he was working at or visiting these institutions.
-He also thanks G. Tian for helpful conversations on relative invariants, J. Solomon for explaining to him some points in the definition of open GW invariants, and H. Fan, J. Hu and G. Lu for helpful conversations, and S. Kenney for providing direct help for his working and living in Princeton.
-He is very grateful to J. You and Y. Long for their long-time encouragement.
+{\bf Acknowledgments.}\ The author thanks the Institute of Mathematical Science at Nanjing University, the Department of Mathematics at Princeton University, the IH\'{E}S and the BICMR for hospitality and support, part of this work was done when he was working at or visiting these institutions.
+He also thanks Gang Tian for inspiring conversations on relative invariants, An-Min Li, Thomas Parker, Jack Solomon and Jean-Yves Welschinger for explaining to him some points in the definitions of relative GW invariants, open GW invariants and real enumerative invariants, respectively.
+Thanks also go to Bohui Chen, Xiaojun Chen, Huijun Fan, Jianxun Hu, Guangcun Lu and Shanzhong Sun for helpful conversations, and Scott Kenney for providing direct help for his working and living in Princeton.
+He is very grateful to Yiming Long, Jiangong You for their long-term encouragement, and Haihong Lin for special financial support in the spring of 2008 when he had no income.
+He wants to thank referees for their constructive comments and giving him many nice suggestions.